June 1 - July 16 2022

 What if I forgot my password?

-- If you provide an email upon creating your account, you can select “Recover Password” from the BeanStack sign-in page.
+- If you provided an email upon creating your account, you can select “Forgot Password” from the BeanStack sign-in page.
 You will be prompted to enter your username or your email address and a link will be emailed to reset your password.
 If you did not provide an email address upon sign-up, you can call 970-243-4442 and library staff will assist you in resetting your password.

 Don’t want to use Beanstack?